guandalf/ansible-liquidfeedback-core/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: lf_core
       roles:
-         - { role: username.rolename, x: 42 }
+         - siliconheavy.liquidfeedback_core

 License
 -------